philoubet/edges/README.md

 Energy [ADEME](https://www.ademe.fr/), via the financing of the [HySPI](https://www.isige.minesparis.psl.eu/actualite/le-projet-hyspi/) project.
-The HySPI project aims to provide a methodological framework to analyze and quantify, in a systemic and prospective manner, the environmental impacts of the decarbonization strategy of H2 production used by the industry in France.
+The HySPI project aims to provide a methodological framework to analyze and quantify, in a systemic and prospective manner, the environmental impacts of the decarbonization strategy of hydrogen production used by the industry in France.